awwx/hack/readme.md

   without it, so it should have a reference to it.
 On the other hand I may want to substitute my own different recipe for fulfilling the Arc prerequisite.

+* I use ":" as the separator between the git revision and file path since that's what git uses in e.g. the git-show command; for consistency I should use a colon as the separator for tar files as well.